brackets-userland/brackets-git/README.md

 ## Features

-Try out and see, too many to keep this up-to-date.
+Try out and see, this README might not be 100% up-to-date.
 You can see the ```CHANGELOG.md``` for more info on this.
 If you won't find the feature you were looking for, feel free to __open issues with your ideas__.

 ### Some screenshots: